 Go to Hannity.com.

-You can also go to Joepags.com.
+You can also go to joepags.com.

-During the break, Ethan told me that you guys put together a montage about the whole Hunter Biden thing and about how um he skirted the congressional subpoena.
+During the break, Ethan told me that you guys put together a montage about the whole Hunter Biden thing and about how he skirted the congressional subpoena.

 Do you think people who refuse to comply with congressional subpoenas should be prosecuted by the Justice Department and at the end of the day go to jail?